 Snapdragons and larkpsur

 Snapdragons prefer cool weather but can tolerate a light frost.
-They do best in full sun to partial shade and well-draining soil that is kept moist but not waterlogged.
-Overall, snapdragons care is pretty easy.
-They don’t need a lot of coddling to keep them happy, healthy, and looking amazing.
+Overall, snapdragons care is pretty easy as they don’t need a lot of coddling to keep them happy, healthy, and looking amazing.
+Here are some tips to keep them blooming all season long.

 • Water snapdragons deeply once a week, or more often in hot, dry weather.
 Water the base of plants and avoid watering from above to help prevent fungal diseases.